dk14/wolfram-mega/docs/traders.md

 }
 ```

-> partyCompositeCollateralAmount, counterpartyCompositeCollateralAmount are optional, since they can be deduced from the tree of contracts.
+> `partyCompositeCollateralAmount`, `counterpartyCompositeCollateralAmount` are optional, since they can be calculated from the tree of contracts.
 Specifying these params makes it easier to generate DLC contracts and ensure their integrity

 Worst-case scenario: party will have 20sat (`partyCompositeCollateralAmount - partyBetAmount`) left in multisig escrow, counterparty will have 10sat  (`counterpartyCompositeCollateralAmount - counterpartyBetAmount`).

-STAGE2:
+STAGE2 offer-chunks:
 ```json
 {
     hash: "000002",